Torrance Memorial foot specialists can help keep you moving, pain-free.

 can stimulate the release of endorphins, increasing relaxation and reducing

-anxiety, Chollar says, “Feet allow us great opportunity with therapeutic
+anxiety she adds.
+“Feet allow us a great opportunity with therapeutic

 Tips to keep your toes in top shape

-foot experiences with every step, exacerbating foot pain.
-Three times
+every step, exacerbating foot pain.
+Three times the body’s weight

-them.
-Work with a trainer, coach, physical therapist, podiatrist, CAM
+Work with a trainer, coach, physical therapist, podiatrist, CAM practitioner